tangym27/TangyBahanna/README.md

 When I am asked to\
 	determine the Boolean value of the statement “it is possible to get from the starting position to treasure"\
 The recursive abstraction can\
-determine the Boolean value of the statement “it is possible to get from the starting  \
+	determine the Boolean value of the statement “it is possible to get from a position with one less choice than the starting positon to the treasure"\

 Hanna's Version:\
 When I am asked to